danwing/cidfi/draft-wing-cidfi.md

 CNE:
 : CIDFI-aware Network Element, a network element that supports this CIDFI specification.
-This is usually a router.
+This is typically a router.

 ## Notations